500 Miles High

-"500 Miles High" is a jazz fusion song by Chick Corea and Return to Forever.
+"500 Miles High" is a jazz fusion song by American musician Chick Corea and Return to Forever.
 Composed by Corea with lyrics by Neville Potter, it was recorded in 1972 for the group's second album, Light as a Feather, which was released in 1973.
 Brazilian singer Flora Purim provides the vocal and the piece became her signature song and a jazz standard.

 Composition and lyrics

 "500 Miles High" is one of three pieces on Light as a Feather which feature vocals by Purim.
 At over nine minutes in length, it is largely an instrumental and contains three verses.
 The song opens with a brief electric piano intro by Corea, then Purim sings the opening verse:

 Although the song has sometimes been connected to drug culture, Potter's lyrics express romantic love.
 After solos by the band members, Purim returns to the verses and concludes with a scat-style coda.